 The enduro bike was a natural growth out of the Trail bike.
 Riders who wanted more of an advantage on the downhill were clamoring for a beefier, less aggressive frame geometry and more suspension.

-The enduro bike was born and offers an excellent all-around bike for those terrains that involve a lot of downhill.
+The enduro was born and offers an excellent all-around ride for those terrains that involve a lot of downhill.
 However, the climbs are what will get you.
 The enduro bike has enough weight added that you are going to notice it on the climbs.

 These typically offer 160mm of front shock travel. >>Click Here to See Enduro Bikes For Sale

 These bikes have one purpose: going downhill as madly and as quickly as possible.
 Huge suspensions are used on both the front and rear shocks.
-There is no concern about pedal bob on this bike: if you aren’t barreling downhill like you have a mad death wish, you won’t be riding this bike.
+There is no concern about pedal bob on this ride: if you aren’t barreling downhill like you have a mad death wish, you won’t be riding this bike.

 The wheelbase is comically long and designed to maximize stability during those high-speed descents.
 Every aspect of this bike is designed for intensity.